 Has it been a while since you registered?
 If so, the best way you can prepare for pilot season is to re-register.
-Everyone who has registered with Central Casting must re-register every two years to be eligible to work on the projects we cast.
+Everyone who has registered with Central Casting must re-register every three years to be eligible to work on the projects we cast.
 Remember, Re-Registration is only for registered talent, if you have not registered before, you must first complete the online registration process.

 You can learn more about Re-Registration in our article, When Should I Re-Register and Update?
 If you’re ready to come in, check your location’s calendar for upcoming sessions.
 Reservations may be required depending on your location.

 At registration, we take a headshot and a full body shot of you for our casting system.
 Since Casting Directors use these photos to determine if you’re right for their roles, it’s important to make sure your profile headshot is always reflective of how you look right now.
 Even changes that are seemingly small to you may matter to Casting Directors.
 That’s why we recommend updating your photo every six months or anytime your look changes.